syoma755/Commandfusion-MQTT-Plugin/README.md

 /myhouse/office/Room_Temp=(.*)

 ## Some improvements are planned:
-- packet length is calculated a bit primitive way, and not according to standard
+- packet length is calculated a bit primitive way, and not according to standard (this should be fixed with recent commit by Jarrod)
 - Security/Authorization to be added